frameworklori/lori-framework-site/docs/modules/LORI-CLIMATE-GOV/ClimatePolicySim_InputData.md

 ---

+## 🚰 Integrated Water Use Module (CASE-020A Extension)

+This input dataset now incorporates water ethics factors from **California-specific simulation (CASE-020A)** with structured data from:

+- [`W5_HouseholdWaterUse.csv`](./CASE020A_DataTables/W5_HouseholdWaterUse.csv) – Home use by region, per-capita daily gallons, year-based comparison

+- [`W6_IndustrialWaterUse.csv`](./CASE020A_DataTables/W6_IndustrialWaterUse.csv) – Industrial sectors such as food processing, manufacturing, oil refining

+- [`W7_OilShaleExtraction.csv`](./CASE020A_DataTables/W7_OilShaleExtraction.csv) – Hydraulic fracturing & steam injection water use

+- [`W8_EnergyFacilitiesUse.csv`](./CASE020A_DataTables/W8_EnergyFacilitiesUse.csv) – Thermoelectric & hydropower facility water use

+- [`W9_UrbanWaterUse.csv`](./CASE020A_DataTables/W9_UrbanWaterUse.csv) – Composite urban water use data by region and density

+These files support comparative modeling of human consumption, industrial pressure, fire preparedness, and reclaimed system ethics.

+---

 ## 🏷️ Metadata Tags

 - `heatwave-ethics`

 - `industry-productivity-loss`

 - `climate-vulnerability-model`

 - `high-risk-occupation`

 - `age-modifier-index`

 - `RIM-score-compatible`

+- `california-water-conflict`

+- `urban-vs-industrial-consumption`

 ---

 ## 📩 Notes for Simulation (Grok)

 - Data supports dual-axis chart (Temperature × Productivity loss).

 - Can be mapped by region or industry.

 - RIM scores enable integration with `ClimateResilience_ScoringLogic.md` for impact modeling.

 - Age-based modifiers can be layered for demographic-specific projections.

+- Water resource input extends equity & policy dimensions for CASE-020A deliberations.

 **End of Document**